rehierl/node-tree-outliner/3-1-0-design-2.md

 <!-- ======================================================================= -->
 ## Sectioning nodes - first nodes (2)

-As stated before, additional rules are required to tell an algorithm when to begin associating nodes with a section.
+As stated before, rules are required to tell an algorithm when to begin associating nodes with a section.
 In addition to that, an algorithm must have the means to implement the corresponding operations efficiently.

 Because an algorithm knows about a section as soon as it enters the section's